coumbaya/feta/README.md

 FETA's experiment results, for fedbench queries' traces, are available [here](https://github.com/coumbaya/feta/blob/master/experiments_with_fedbench.md)

-You can simulate your own concurrent execution trace with our **traceMixer** programm, which is availble  [here](https://github.com/coumbaya/traceMixer)
+You can simulate your own concurrent execution trace and generate your own suffle with our **traceMixer** programm, availble  [here](https://github.com/coumbaya/traceMixer)

 ## About and Contact